pmuellr/directive/README.md

 Summary
 -------

-`directive` is a code templating system based on the recognition that most programs tend to be structured as a set of blocks of the form:
+`directive` is a code parsing system based on the recognition that most programs tend to be structured as a set of blocks of the form: